-The detailed report reveals statistics like, just 1 percent of refugees attend university, compared to a global average of 34 percent.
+The detailed report reveals statistics like just 1% of refugees attend university, compared to a global average of 34%.
 This fact alone conveys the message that major work needs to be accomplished to give these children the chance to excel in a life that was supposed to be better than where they were prior to obtaining refugee status.

 With the world watching, the UNHCR has put pressure on world powers and will be asking for support for the international community, humanitarian agencies and private sectors in order to rectify the situation.
 The report calls attention to how marginalized refugee children are in the academic arena, accessibility to education is too difficult for them.

-Turkey is the country hosting the most Syrian refugees where only 13 percent of lower-secondary age adolescent are enrolled in school.
-That number is extremely low on its own; when placed along side the 84 percent of adolescents enrolled in school worldwide it becomes even more stark.
+Turkey is the country hosting the most Syrian refugees where only 13% of lower-secondary age adolescents are enrolled in school.
+That number is extremely low on its own; when placed alongside the 84% of adolescents enrolled in school worldwide, it becomes even more stark.

 This proves that investing in education creates a generation filled with compassionate beings who understand the atrocities of war and displacement, who will do everything to prevent other children from living through that.
-Refugee education is of the utmost importance to progress as a global community.
+Addressing the refugee education crisis is of the utmost importance to progress as a global community.

 – Mariana Camacho